joshangeles/joshangeles/README.md

 ## About Me

 Hello there! 👋 I'm Josh, a software engineer based in Southern California with a passion for creating visually appealing and user-friendly websites and web applications.
-I thrive on turning creative ideas into interactive and responsive digital experiences.
+I formerly worked as a back-end Unity developer, but made the swap to front-end and am loving the learning experience so far!
+I find joy in music and art, and front-end development so far has allowed me to be more creative than ever.

+I'm always open to collaboration and new opportunities.
+If you'd like to discuss a project, have questions, or just want to connect, feel free to reach me through [LinkedIn](https://www.linkedin.com/in/joshua-angeles/).

 ## Tech Stack:
 <img style="display: inline; margin: 0 3px;" src="https://raw.githubusercontent.com/devicons/devicon/1119b9f84c0290e0f0b38982099a2bd027a48bf1/icons/vscode/vscode-original.svg" alt="Visual Studio Code" width="40" height="40" /> &nbsp;